fk00750/SpamBee/README.md

-Sure!
-Here's the updated README.md file with a section for future enhancements:

----

 # SpamBee REST API

 Welcome to **SpamBee API**, a robust REST API designed to empower mobile applications with spam detection and phone number lookup functionalities.
 Similar to popular apps in the market, SpamBee API allows users to determine if a phone number is associated with spam and to search for a person's name by entering their phone number.